robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

    `get_keyword_tags`           Tags as a list of strings.
    ===========================  ======================================

-Type information can be returned either as a list mapping type names to arguments based on position or as a dictionary mapping argument names to type names directly.
+Type information used for `argument conversion`_ can be returned either as a list mapping type names to arguments based on position or as a dictionary mapping argument names to type names directly.
 In practice this works the same way as when `specifying types using the @keyword decorator`__ with normal libraries.
 The difference is that because the XML-RPC protocol does not support arbitrary values, type information needs to be specified using type names or aliases like `'int'` or `'integer'`, not using actual types like `int`.
 Additionally `None` or `null` values may not be allowed by the XML-RPC server, but an empty string can be used to indicate that certain argument does not have type information instead.

+Argument conversion is supported also based on default values using the `same logic as with normal libraries`__.
+For this to work, arguments with default values must be returned as tuples, not as strings, the `same way as with dynamic libraries`__.
+For example, argument conversion works if argument information is returned like `[('count', 1), ('caseless', True)]` but not if it is `['count=1', 'caseless=True']`.

 Remote servers can also provide `general library documentation`__ to be used when generating documentation with the Libdoc_ tool.
 This information is got by calling `get_keyword_documentation` with special values `__intro__` and `__init__`.

-.. note:: `get_keyword_types` is new in Robot Framework 3.1.
+.. note:: `get_keyword_types` is new in Robot Framework 3.1 and support for
+          argument conversion based on defaults is new in Robot Framework 4.0.

 __ `Getting keyword arguments`_
-__ `Specifying argument types using @keyword decorator`_ __ `Getting general library documentation`_
+__ `Specifying argument types using @keyword decorator`_ __ `Implicit argument types based on default values`_ __ `Getting keyword arguments`_
+__ `Getting general library documentation`_

 Using `get_library_information`